El Paso Community College

-El Paso Community College (EPCC) is a community college district headquartered in El Paso, Texas, United States.
-EPCC operates five campuses in the Greater El Paso area, as well as courses offered at nearby Fort Bliss.
+El Paso Community College (EPCC) is a community college in El Paso, Texas.
+EPCC operates five campuses in the El Paso area, as well as courses offered at nearby Fort Bliss.

 As defined by the Texas Legislature, the official service area of EPCC is all of El Paso and Hudspeth counties in Texas.

 Athletics

 El Paso Community College is a member of the National Junior College Athletic Association competing in Region V and the Western Junior College Athletic Conference.

 EPCC's sports teams are known as the Tejanos.
 They compete in baseball, softball, and cross country running.
-The baseball team plays at EPCC Baseball Stadium.

-EPCC Baseball Stadium

-EPCC Baseball Stadium is a baseball venue located in El Paso, Texas and the home of the El Paso Community College Tejanos baseball team.
-The ballfield is located at the corner of Hawkins Blvd. and Phoenix Drive.